-Ben McCall is the Associate Director for Campus Sustainability.
-He joined the University of Illinois faculty in 2004 as an assistant professor of chemistry and astronomy.
+McCall joined the University of Illinois faculty in 2004 as an Assistant Professor of Chemistry and Astronomy.
 During his U of I career, he has taught a variety of undergraduate courses in chemistry, astronomy, and climate science.
-His primary research focus is molecular spectroscopy – the study of which colors of light molecules absorb or emit.
+His primary research focus is molecular spectroscopy — the study of which colors of light molecules absorb or emit.

 Ben admits that there is not much overlap between his chemistry and sustainability interests.
 Recognition of an ethical obligation of mankind “not to trash the place” and the threat of the limits of a finite planet motivated him to get involved in sustainability initiatives.

-Ben now serves as a rallying point for most major campus sustainability projects.
-His main task is to interface with campus stakeholders and to expedite collaboration between campus units on sustainability issues.
+Ben served as a rallying point for several campus sustainability projects.
+His main task at iSEE was to interface with campus stakeholders and to expedite collaboration between campus units on sustainability issues.
 He especially enjoys working with student groups.

 Ben lives north of Champaign on 5 acres of country land.
 His favorite hobby is making his lifestyle as sustainable as possible.
 He has installed solar panels and wind turbines on his property and drives an electric vehicle.
 He also enjoys gardening.